An Interview with Leonard Green

 In this interview, Leonard Green, a prominent figure in behavior analysis, discusses his unconventional journey into the field, emphasizing the role of chance and serendipity in his career path.
 Initially, Green did not set out to become a behavior analyst, nor was he familiar with the term.
 His interest was piqued during his undergraduate studies, specifically through a course on the psychology of learning and readings on experimental analysis of behavior.
 Green recounts how he was drawn to behavior analysis by the idea that behavior, both normal and abnormal, can be modified without stigmatizing individuals.
 He reflects on the exciting era of the 1960s and 1970s, highlighting significant developments like the matching law and the integration of behavioral and cognitive perspectives.
 Green also acknowledges the contributions of his mentor, Howard Rachlin, and the influence of interdisciplinary work, especially in merging economics and psychology.
 He discusses his involvement in research on discounting and value, noting the potential applications in neuroscience and real-world problems.
 Throughout the interview, Green expresses concerns about stagnation and sloppy thinking in behavior analysis, while also advocating for a broader application of behavioral principles in fields like education and gerontology.
 Despite his reflections on the past and present challenges, Green remains hopeful about the future of behavior analysis, emphasizing the importance of good science and the evolution of ideas in the field.

-Below is the entire video, but without embedded questions or interactions like the CEU module.
+Below is the entire non-interactive version of this video.
+It does not contain embedded questions or completion tracking like the CEU version of the module.

 You may also like…